Standardized Test Preparation

-These strategies and daily activities could be used all-year long to avoid pre-test cramming.
+These strategies and daily activities could be used throughout the year to avoid pre-test cramming.

 Make connections between successful test-taking strategies and sound general-learning practices.
-This article features approaches to reading comprehension and math sections, as well as tips for easing test-related stress.
+This article shares approaches to reading comprehension and math sections, as well as tips for easing test-related stress.

 Get advice on showing students how to develop standards for what constitutes excellent work.
 A teacher discusses how he guided his students to create portfolios and comment on the work of their peers.

-First year teachers can relieve the stress of standardized test taking by using these suggestions to prepare their students.
-Useful examples for new teachers include practicing time management and creating a positive atmosphere.
+Relieve the stress of standardized test taking with these suggestions to prepare their students, from practicing time management to creating a positive atmosphere.

 In this lesson, students develop test-taking skills that strengthen vocabulary, improve reading comprehension, and enhance language arts mechanics.

-From reading a relaxing book before each test to reviewing older curriculum daily through a competition for candy, see what works for other teachers.
+From reading a relaxing book before each test to daily quizzes (with candy prizes), see what works for other teachers.

 Use these brief reading assignments and comprehension/critical thinking questions to give students practice with the types of text and questions they'll see on standardized tests.
 From the book: 24 Nonfiction Passages for Test Practice.